This 59-hour Marvel movie marathon might just break me

 Which will make this insane endeavor all the more interesting.
 Will it turn me into a Marvel fanatic?
 Will I sleep through half the films?
 Will I ever have the courage to step foot in a theater again?
 Stay tuned to find out.

 The first film starts at 10 a.m.
-PT Tuesday and I'll be sharing live updates on Twitter and CNET.com between movies, in addition to filming my slow deterioration for your enjoyment.
+PT Tuesday and I'll be sharing live updates on Twitter and on CNET between movies, in addition to filming my slow deterioration for your enjoyment.
 Be sure to follow along to see how I'm faring.

 Despite concern from my co-workers and family that I've lost my mind (or surely will after this), I'm actually pretty excited.
 Maybe it's because I'm naive and don't know what 59 hours in a theater can do to a person.
 I may have a complete meltdown when I finally get to the last film and remember it's three hours long.
 You may see a side of me I never knew existed, one that reveals how much of a monster I am when I'm sleep deprived and running on nothing but greasy food and my will to survive.